Q: I work a lot, have a family, and other responsibilities. Would I really have time?

 A: You will be required to become a NJ State EMT.
-The New Jersey Department of Health mandates that our ambulances are staffed with two fully credentialed EMT's at all times.
+The New Jersey Department of Health mandates that our ambulances are staffed with two fully credentialed EMTs at all times.
 If selected, we will assist you with enrolling in an EMT class.

-A: You would be surprised at what you could “handle” after receiving the proper training and exposure to different experiences under supervision.
+Q: I don’t think I can handle "blood and guts."
+Is there a lot of that?A: You would be surprised at what you could “handle” after receiving the proper training and exposure to different experiences under supervision.
 However, the “blood and guts” aspect is pretty rare and definitely not the norm.
 We can't promise you that you won't see "bad" things.
 However, if you do - we will be there for you.

-Q: Are you volunteers?
-We do have some volunteers.
+A: We do have some volunteers.
 However, effective October 1, 2018 we primarily rely on compensated staff.
-Previously someone needing life saving help would dial 911 and have to wait until the the call was dispatched, then EMT's drove from their home to our headquarters, waited for the crew to assemble then got the ambulance and drove to the person in need, this wasted critical time.
-Volunteering is noble, kind and honorable; however, we felt it was in the best interest of the community to have a NJ Department of Health licensed ambulance with two EMT's (we do not utilize a driver/EMT combination) respond much more quickly than continue the tradition of all volunteerism.
-Our headquarters is now staffed 24/7 and we are ready to respond within a moments notice.
+Previously, someone needing life saving help would dial 911 and have to wait until the the call was dispatched.
+Then, EMTs drove from their home to our headquarters, waited for the crew to assemble then got the ambulance and drove to the person in need.
+This wasted critical time.
+Volunteering is noble, kind, and honorable; however, we felt it was in the best interest of the community to have a NJ Department of Health licensed ambulance with two EMTs (we do not utilize a driver/EMT combination) respond much more quickly with a NJ licensed ambulance and two certified EMTs than continue the tradition of all volunteerism.
+Our headquarters is now staffed 24/7 and ready to respond within a moments notice.
 Compensated staff has also allowed us to retain the best quality personnel.
-In just a few months we have seen dramatic improvements in patient outcomes and recoveries due to our rapid responses, higher expectations and greater accountability.
+In just a few months, we have seen dramatic improvements in patient outcomes and recoveries due to our rapid responses, higher expectations, and greater accountability.

 Q: I remembered it being called "First Aid Squad" what changed?

-A: Through advancements in training, technology and pre-hospital care we provide much more than first aid.
-The new name Emergency Medical Services otherwise referred to as EMS more closely describes our duties and responsibilities.
+A: Through advancements in training, technology, and pre-hospital care, we provide much more than first aid.
+The new name, Emergency Medical Services otherwise referred to as EMS more closely describes our duties and responsibilities.